harness-community/harness-community.github.io/website/blog/2022-10-05-Harness-CI-Onboarding/harness-ci-onboarding.md

 - Conclusion: Developer Feedback on Harness CIE
 - What’s Next?

+### Environment

+- Ubuntu 22.04
+- Ubuntu 20.04

+### Requirements
+- Kubernetes cluster for Harness Delegate and build farm.
+- You'll need a Kubernetes cluster for Harness to use for the Harness Delegate and as a build farm.
+Ensure you have a cluster that meets the following requirements:
+- Number of pods: 3 (two pods for the Harness Delegate, the remaining pod for the build farm).
+- Machine type: ```4vCPU```
+- Memory: 16GB RAM.
+The build farm and Delegate requirements are low but the remaining memory is for Kubernetes, the Docker container, and other default services.
+- Networking: Outbound ```HTTPS``` for the Harness connection, and to connect to Docker Hub.
+Allow TCP port 22 for SSH.
+- Namespace: When you install the ```Harness Delegate```, it will create the ```harness-delegate``` namespace.
+You'll use the same namespace for the build farm.

+A **Kubernetes service account** with permission to create entities in the target namespace is required.
+The set of permissions should include ```list```, ```get```, ```create```, and ```delete``` permissions.
+In general, the cluster-admin permission or namespace admin permission is enough.
+For more information see [User-Facing Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) from Kubernetes.

 This tutorial implements creation of a pipeline over a github repository thus you’ll be required to create a github account & host a project over a repository.
 To create a new repository on github follow these steps: